Analyzing Village Super Market (VLGEA) & The Competition

 |2.27

-As a group, “Grocery stores” companies have a potential upside of 19.07%.
-Given Village Super Market’s competitors higher possible upside, analysts clearly believe Village Super Market has less favorable growth aspects than its competitors.
+As a group, “Grocery stores” companies have a potential upside of 19.48%.
+Given Village Super Market’s peers higher probable upside, analysts clearly believe Village Super Market has less favorable growth aspects than its peers.

+Village Super Market pays an annual dividend of $1.00 per share and has a dividend yield of 4.7%.
+Village Super Market pays out 73.0% of its earnings in the form of a dividend.
+As a group, “Grocery stores” companies pay a dividend yield of 0.9% and pay out 10.1% of their earnings in the form of a dividend.

+This table compares Village Super Market and its peers’ net margins, return on equity and return on assets.

 Volatility & Risk

-Village Super Market has a beta of 0.14, indicating that its share price is 86% less volatile than the S&P 500.
-Comparatively, Village Super Market’s competitors have a beta of 0.38, indicating that their average share price is 62% less volatile than the S&P 500.
+Village Super Market has a beta of 0.14, suggesting that its stock price is 86% less volatile than the S&P 500.
+Comparatively, Village Super Market’s peers have a beta of 0.38, suggesting that their average stock price is 62% less volatile than the S&P 500.

 Summary

-Village Super Market competitors beat Village Super Market on 9 of the 12 factors compared.
+Village Super Market peers beat Village Super Market on 9 of the 12 factors compared.

 Village Super Market, Inc. engages in the retail sale of food and nonfood products.
 It operates through the ShopRite and Gourmet Garage brands.
 The company was founded by Nicholas Sumas and Perry Sumas in 1937 and is headquartered in Springfield, NJ.